ProfessorLinstar/Gymbuddies/README.md

 #### Local Deployment
-To deploy the web application on your local machine, `cd` into the `gymbuddies` directory and call `flask run`.
-You can specify the debug option to enable automatic updates when editing the source code, e.g. with `flask --debug run`.
+To deploy the web application on your local machine, call `flask --app gymbuddies run` in the root directory of the repository.
+You can specify the debug option to enable automatic updates when editing the source code, e.g. with `flask --app gymbuddies --debug run`.
 When importing certain modules, you may encounter the error "attempted relative import with no known parent package" (e.g. calling `import debug` within the `gymbuddies/database` directory).
-To prevent this issue from occurring, specify the required parent package in the import (e.g. rather than `import debug`, use `from database import debug`).
+To prevent this issue from occurring, specify the required parent package in the import (e.g. rather than `import debug`, use `from database import debug` or `import databse.debug`).

 ## Codebase